aka Asterix and the Land of Gods

 Caesar has a plan to deal with the pesky villagers in Gaul.
 He brings in the architect Squarehypoteneuse to build what he calls ‘The Mansion of the Gods’ – an apartment complex to be constructed right next to the village where Romans will settle and conquer the villagers with their more civilised ways.
 While hunting for boar, Asterix and Obelix come across Squarehypotneuse and a team of slaves planning to cut down trees.
 They thwart their plans by replanting the trees with magic acorns that sprout into full-grown trees overnight.
 Asterix reasons that if they give the slaves some magic potion, the added strength will allow them to go free – only for the slaves to turn around and negotiate with the Romans to be given apartments for completing the job in record time.
 As the Romans move in, the Gaulish villagers start hiking prices and selling local artefacts when they realise they can earn money.
 Asterix is disgusted with what has happened to the Gauls and decides he is going to move into an apartment.
 Caesar leaps on the idea and offers free apartments to all the Gauls who move in en masse and then begin to adopt Roman ways.

 Asterix: The Mansion of the Gods, also known in some releases as Asterix and the Land of the Gods, is one of several films based on France’s popular Asterix comic-books by Ren– Goscinny and Albert Uderzo.
-From their first appearance in 1959, the Asterix comic-books run to 36 books, the first 24 from Goscinny and Uderzo, the subsequent ten from Uderzo after Goscinny’s death in 1977 and a further two produced by other artists and writers after Uderzo sold the copyright in 2009.
+From their first appearance in 1959, the Asterix comic-books run to 36 books, the first 24 from Goscinny and Uderzo, the subsequent ten from Uderzo after Goscinny’s death in 1977 and a further four produced by other artists and writers after Uderzo sold the copyright in 2009.
 The Asterix comic-books concern a village of characters in Gaul (modern-day France) in the first century A.D. who stand up against the Roman occupation with the aid of a magic potion that gives them super-strength.